gatech/xpert/README.md

 =====

-This tool is the open source implementation for our X-PERT paper Note that this is a rewrite of the original tool due to licensing terms with Fujitsu Labs of America.
+This tool is the open source implementation for our X-PERT paper.
+Note that this is a rewrite of the original tool due to licensing terms with Fujitsu Labs of America.

 Here are some differences: